thlorenz/stack-mapper/README.md

  */
 ```

-### stacMapper.map(stack, includeSource)
+### stackMapper.map(frames, includeSource)
 ```
 /**
- * Maps the trace statements of the given error stack and replaces locations
+ * Maps the trace statements of the given error stack frames to the origianl locations
- * referencing code in the generated file with the locations inside the original files.
+ * by looking up via the map file
  *
  * @name map
  * @function
- * @param {string} stack the stack of the Error object
+ * @param {Array} frames the stack frames of the Error object (see Frames section below)
  * @param {boolean=} includeSource if set to true, the source code at the first traced location is included
  * @return {Object} info about the error stack with adapted locations with the following properties
  *    - stack  stringified stack
  *    - parsed deserialized stack with all original information plus the one added by stack-mapper */
 ```

+## Stack Frames

+The frames array passed to stackMapper.map should contain at least the following items

+* filename
+* line
+* column

 ## License